NathanJang/EECS111-2017SQ-Study-Guide/README.md

 (define SMARTASS-QUOTE "\"If you eliminate the impossible,\" Spock asserted, \"whatever remains, however improbable, must be the truth.\"")
 ```
 and this will be a valid `String` in Racket.

+### What are the code style conventions?
+- All lines are at most 80 characters long.
+- All lines are properly indented, including texts in the comments.
+- Function names, argument names and constant names (if any) are all meaningful.
+- Datatype names are capitalized. constants names are all upper cases.
+Function names and arguments are all lower cases, using dashes '-' to separate words.